-Research and development expenses increased due to an acceleration of product development which increased prototype related material expenses as compared to the same period a year ago.
-As a percentage of revenues, research and development expenses increased 0.3%.
-We believe research and development expenses of approximately 8 percent to 9 percent of annual revenues is the appropriate range that will allow us to continue to innovate and bring new products to market for our global OEM customers.
+Research and development expenses increased due to an acceleration of product development, which increased prototyperelated material expenses as compared to the same period a year ago.
+Included in research and development expenses is approximately \$2.7 million related to the acquired PKI Imaging business.